Darkstore raises $21 million Series B round – TechCrunch

 Currently, Darkstore has more than 600 fulfillment centers across 39 cities in the U.S., including Honolulu, Toledo, Ohio and Omaha, Neb.

-Darkstore is unable to share the full roster of its customers, but it’s worked with the likes of Nike, premium headphones maker Master & Dynamic, mattress startup Tuft & Needle and others.
+Darkstore is unable to share the full roster of its customers, but it has worked with the likes of Nike, premium headphones maker Master & Dynamic, mattress startup Tuft & Needle and others.
 With the additional funding, Darkstore plans to grow the general team, as well as the management team.

-Yao added, “We’ve worked with Lee and the team for over a year and have been able to see this Darkstore flywheel come to life, and are excited to see what the future holds.”
+Yao added, “We’ve worked with Lee [founder Lee Hnetinka] and the team for over a year and have been able to see this Darkstore flywheel come to life, and are excited to see what the future holds.”